 The Cosmopolitan is generally regarded as one of the best mega-properties on the strip.
 It features over 3,000 rooms.
 While much of the hospitality sector is still struggling, that hasn’t been the case at the Cosmopolitan — in the second quarter of 2021, financial performance was better than pre-coronavirus.

 Will Cosmopolitan leave Marriott Bonvoy, join World of Hyatt?

-The reason that I’m interested in this deal is because of the implications that it has for major hotel loyalty programs.
+The reason that many of us were interested in this deal is because of the implications that it has for major hotel loyalty programs.
 Currently the Cosmopolitan is a Marriott Autograph Collection property.
 That’s a huge advantage for Marriott, since the property more or less fully participates in the Marriott Bonvoy program.

-While nothing has been officially announced (and this deal is only being closed in early 2022), it seems highly likely that the Cosmopolitan will cut its ties with Marriott.
-That’s because MGM Resorts International has its own M Life loyalty program, and there’s even a special partnership between M Life and World of Hyatt.
+With the above deal being announced, many of us wondered whether the Cosmopolitan would cut ties with Marriott.
+That’s because MGM Resorts International has its own MGM Rewards loyalty program, and there’s even a special partnership between MGM Rewards and World of Hyatt.